 About AIDSVu

 HIV Awareness Day infographics, as well as city, county, state, regional, and national profile pages, provide supplementary visualizations and information, and complement the data presented in the maps and existing surveillance reports.
 Other public data, such as Census data on social determinants of health (i.e. poverty, education, health insurance, etc.) can be viewed alongside interactive maps and provide context.
 Downloadable resources include map images, infographic panels that can be used for presentations or other materials, and downloadable datasets.
 Below you can learn more about the data methods and sources for the state and county data on AIDSVu.
-Click here to learn more about data methods and sources for ZIP Code, census tract, and community area/ward data.
+Click here to learn more about data methods and sources for ZIP Code data.

 Definitions

-Testing Data: The data reflect the weighted estimates from the Behavioral Risk Factor Surveillance System (BRFSS) questionnaire for the percent of people who reported ever being tested for HIV as of 2020.
+Testing Data: The data reflect the weighted estimates from the Behavioral Risk Factor Surveillance System (BRFSS) questionnaire for the percent of people who reported ever being tested for HIV as of 2022.

-Late HIV Diagnoses Data: The data reflect persons aged 13 years and older diagnosed with HIV infection who were diagnosed with stage 3 HIV (AIDS) within 3 months of initial HIV diagnoses in 2020.
-Cases are based on residence at the time of diagnoses.
+Late HIV Diagnoses Data: The data reflect persons aged 13 years and older diagnosed with HIV infection who were diagnosed with stage 3 HIV (AIDS) within 3 months of initial HIV diagnoses in 2022.
+Cases are based on residence at the time of diagnosis.
 Data are displayed as cases and percentages.
 For the percent calculation, the numerator is the number of individuals aged 13 years and older who were diagnosed with HIV and were diagnosed with stage 3 HIV (AIDS) within 3 months of the initial HIV diagnoses.
-The denominator is the number of individuals aged 13 years and older who were newly diagnosed with HIV in 2020.
+The denominator is the number of individuals aged 13 years and older who were newly diagnosed with HIV in 2022.

-Linkage to Care Data: The data reflect persons aged 13 years and older linked to HIV care (defined as a CD4 or HIV viral load count) within 1 month of their diagnosis, including same day linkages, in 2020.
-Cases are based on residence at time of diagnoses.
+Linkage to Care Data: The data reflect persons aged 13 years and older linked to HIV care (defined as a CD4 or HIV viral load count) within 1 month of their diagnosis, including same day linkages, in 2022.
+Cases are based on residence at time of diagnosis.
 Data are displayed as cases and percentages.
-For the percent calculation, the numerator is the number of individuals aged 13 years and older diagnosed with HIV who had a CD4 or HIV viral load count within 1 month of their initial HIV diagnoses in 2020.
+For the percent calculation, the numerator is the number of individuals aged 13 years and older diagnosed with HIV who had a CD4 or HIV viral load count within 1 month of their initial HIV diagnoses in 2022.
 The denominator is the number of individuals aged 13 years and older who were newly diagnosed with HIV in a given year.

 Data Source